|-About Music Story Rhymes [aka MSR]|

 ‘Music Story Rhymes’ [aka MSR] is a fun, safe and enjoyable programme which:

-- includes play, music performance, learning and development [teaching, coaching, management]; also songs, wellbeing, stories and nursery rhymes.
+- includes play, music performance, learning and development [teaching, coaching, management and training]; also songs, relaxation/health via music exercises, stories and nursery rhymes.

-- MSR encourages training in Health & Safety, Equality, First Aid and Environmental regulations; also that we commit to development [inc. CPD, career, personal and/or talent development], quizzes, attending a book club and the regular borrowing and reading of books from local libraries.
+- MSR encourages training in Health & Safety, Equality, First Aid and Environmental regulations.
+We also assist with development [inc. CPD, career, personal and/or talent development], quizzes, attending a book club and the regular borrowing and reading of books from local libraries.

 NOW AVAILABLE: a) 1to1 and small group sessions for 0-5 year olds with Parents, Carers or Guardians b) MSR with music tuition [violin and vocals].

 If you have any queries or wish to make an appointment, please contact us: